 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Chipotle chilaquiles with black beans and fried eggs
+Chipotle chilaquiles with black beans, fried eggs, and guacamole

 2 Servings, 780 Calories/Serving